 Time limits for cancer negligence claims

-In most cases you have three years from the date your cancer should have been diagnosed, or the date your cancer was actually diagnosed to issue a claim with the Court.
+In most cases, to issue a claim with the Court, you have three years from the date your cancer should have been diagnosed or the date your cancer was actually diagnosed.

-However, every cancer misdiagnosis claim is different and our solicitors will advise you about the relevant time limit for your particular case.
-If a loved one has died, you will usually have three years from the date of their death to bring a claim.
+However, every cancer misdiagnosis claim is different.
+Our solicitors will advise you about the relevant time limit for your particular case.
+If a loved one has died, you usually have three years from their date of death to bring a claim.

-As it takes time to get the documents and independent expert evidence needed to bring a cancer misdiagnosis claim, we always recommend that you speak to a specialist solicitor as soon as possible.
+Getting the necessary documents and independent expert evidence to bring a cancer misdiagnosis claim takes time.
+We therefore always recommend that you speak to a specialist medical negligence solicitor as soon as possible.

 Cancer misdiagnosis FAQs